About the NASW-NYS VMHTI

 - Acceptance and Commitment Therapy (ACT) and Military Culture

-The VMHTI introduced Voices of Veterans in 2020 to give social workers and allied mental health professionals in depth opportunity to hear from Veterans about their lived experiences prior to, during, and after their service .
+The VMHTI introduced Voices of Veterans in 2020 to give social workers and allied mental health professionals in depth opportunity to hear from Veterans about their lived experiences prior to, during, and after their service.
 These panels include focuses LGBTQIA+, female veteran, & BIPOC experiences, 9/11, moral injury, peer support, the veteran family unit, and more.
 See below to view the recordings of past panels, and any upcoming events.
+Viewing the below recordings does not count for CE credit.
+This is for cultural humility and informational purposes only.

 Click here to view the Veteran and Military Service Family Members Panel